-Mortgage Requirements Got Tighter in November
+Mortgage Requirements Loosen in December

-December 10, 2024 - 2 min read
+January 9, 2025 - 2 min read

-Shifting credit standards
+Changing credit standards

-While home buyers have trudged through the trifecta of high mortgage rates, competition and prices, conditions are improving.
+While home buyers have trudged through the trifecta of high mortgage rates, competition, and prices, conditions are improving.

 Housing inventory keeps rebounding as for-sale listings surge — helping to slow price growth — and interest rates should hopefully fall with the Federal Reserve making cuts.